Civil & Human Rights Winners

 The Protests and Pedagogy Conference commemorates one of the most significant Black student protests in North American history.
 In 1969, Caribbean students called out discriminatory practices at Sir George Williams University (now Concordia University), before occupying the computer centre for two weeks.
 The conference interrogates the legacy of this event and its connection to current struggles around Black liberation and education.
 Working with archival material, the design uses a bold black and white typographic approach to emphasize the dates of the conference and the occupation.
 A cohesive visual language connects all supporting materials for the event and was also applied to the book design for The Fire That Time, a publication that grew out of the conference.

-Canadian Perspectives Impact Report by Field Trip & Co. in Toronto, Canada (Client: Council of Canadians)
+Canadian Perspectives Impact Report by Field Trip & Co. for Council of Canadians

 The annual report from The Council of Canadians required a refreshed look and feel to attract new members and represent the depth and breadth of the organization to its donors.
 The traditional masthead and grid layout maintains the grassroots foundation of the brand, while updated colours and typography help breathe new life into the document and draw attention to the impact of the stories.
 Collages were created using community photos in duotone colours and textures.
 This year, the Council of Canadians solicited their largest amount of mail-in donations using the impact report tear-out form.